-The Company supports a programme of research that is expected to contribute to higher standards of performance and a more cost-effective operation of its business.
-During the Regulatory Year, the Company invested £2.1 million (2018/19: £2.9 million) (Note 7 to the financial statements) in its research and development activities.
+The Company supports a programme of research (see page 8 for further details) that is expected to contribute to higher standards of performance and a more cost-effective operation of its business.
+During the Regulatory Year, the Company invested £1.5 million (2018/19: £2.1 million) (Note 7 to the financial statements) in its research and development activities.